Leftover Turkey and Cranberry Sliders with Brie

 But when I have an excess of turkey and guests hanging around after the holidays?
 I’m all about the pull-apart sliders.
 These sliders are the best way to use up all the leftovers and you don’t have to make a bunch of individual sandwiches.
 Just pile everything up on a package of buns and call it a day.

 Of course, you totally don’t have to use leftovers, because these would also be a lovely addition to a potluck or Friendsgiving.
 I also included the cranberry sauce recipe that I’ve been making since I was in culinary school just in case!
-And, you can use leftover brie to make whipped brie cheese, brûléed apple and brie crostini, or cranberry brie tartlets.
+And, you can use leftover brie to make whipped brie cheese, these stunning brûléed apple and brie crostini, or my five-ingredient cranberry brie tartlets.

 Use up holiday leftovers